Nietzsche as teenage philosopher

-Teenagers are also ready for physical, and mental action.
+Teenagers are also ready for physical and mental action.
 Their excess energy means that they often literally cannot sit still.
-Marx tells them to use that energy, and through figures such as Che Guevara imbues this energy with a sexual charge.
+Marx tells them to use that energy.
+Marxist figures, such as Che Guevara, imbues this energy with a sexual charge.

-Marx offers fully drawn up plans, and a solution for those who come to realise the terrible injustices, and tragedies of the world — and have developed their rational faculty to such a degree that a naive account of God no longer satisfies.
+Marx offers fully drawn up plans along with a solution for those who come to realise the terrible injustices and tragedies of the world.
+This is granted provided that they have developed their rational faculty to such a degree that a naive account of God no longer satisfies.

 The Marxist solution is so total, so satisfying that many people never leave it.
-There are many people who still profess Marxist beliefs, or carry on with faded, half-remembered platitudes into middle age and beyond.
+There are many people who still profess Marxist beliefs.
+They carry on with faded, half-remembered platitudes into middle age and beyond.

 We live in secular, rational societies where lazy, pseudo-Marxist explanations are acceptable for the events we see around us.

 A new religious cult has formed?
 Well, the preacher is simply exploiting the poor and ignorant.
 Marx’s view that religion is the opium of the masses is as a respectable opinion for an adult to hold in our society as for a teenager.